The Liz Logelin Foundation: History

-Matt and Liz Logelin met as teenagers, dated in college, and married in 2005 before moving to Los Angeles.
+Prior to relocating to Los Angeles, Matt and Liz Logelin were college sweethearts when they first met as teens.

 In the spring of 2008, Matthew Logelin began using a personal blog to keep friends and family informed of his expectant wife's condition when she began hospital bed rest.
 Their daughter, Madeline, was born healthy, though seven weeks premature, on March 24, 2008.
 Mother and baby appeared to be doing well, but the very next day, 27 hours after Maddy's birth, Logelin's wife, Liz, suddenly collapsed and died of a pulmonary embolism while on the way to hold their newborn for the first time.

 Logelin turned to his blog as an outlet for his grief, and a place to share his challenges and triumphs in raising a premature infant without his wife.
 As news of his wife's death spread, his readership began to grow, with commentators offering advice, encouragement, and sending care packages.
 In 2009, a group of these readers organized a 5K Walk/Run in memory of Liz Logelin, to be held on her birthday.
 This first event, which would become an annual event in years to come, was dubbed The Liz Goodman Logelin Memorial 5K and brought in over $4,000.
 Though intended for Matt Logelin and his daughter, Logelin opted to instead donate the funds to many of the other widows and widowers he'd met through his blog, paving the way for the beginnings of The Liz Logelin Foundation.

 The logo for the foundation carries a stargazer lily, his wife's favorite and the flower she chose for their wedding in 2005, as well as a pink font – her favorite color.

 In 2009, Matthew Logelin released a memoir, Two Kisses for Maddy: A Memoir of Loss & Love.